 Two multitrack region groups with crossfades on the audio tracks, but not on the MIDI track

-A Ungrouping a region group removes any region group level fades or crossfades.
-Restore fades and crossfades with Region > Regroup.
+▲ Ungrouping a region group removes any region group level fades or crossfades.
+Fades and crossfades are restored by the Regroup command.

 Import and Export of Region Group Files